Lifecycle Email Marketing: Revolution In Email Marketing

 Why Should You Base Your Emails On The Client Lifecycle?

-In fact, email has higher conversion rates than social media or search and drives higher average order value than them.
+In fact, email has higher conversion rates than social media or search and drives higher average order value than they.

 You can define your customer stage in lifecycle email marketing any way you like.
 When many businesses start to really consider how their customers interact with their brand, they often find unique events or milestones that define their customers’ journey.